 Boil the milk by continuously stirring it to prevent formation of malai (creamy layer) on top.

-Once the milk comes to a boil, switch off the heat and gradually add the lemon juice mixed in water.
+Once the milk comes to a boil, switch off the heat.
+Keep stirring it for two to three minutes and then gradually add the lemon juice mixed in water.
 Keep stirring for approximately 30 seconds and wait for the curds to separate.
 If they don’t, add a little more of the lemon juice mix and again stir.

 Once the milk gets curdled add some chilled water to bring down the temperature of the whey and cheese.